xurion/ffxi-empy-pop-tracker/README.md

-# FFXI Empyrean Pop Tracker
+# FFXI Empy Pop Tracker

 An FFXI Windower 4 addon that tracks items and key items for popping Empyrean NMs in Abyssea, such as Briareus, Apademak and Sobek.